Current Treatment

 FUNCTIONAL ORTHODONTICS has been popular in Europe for decades, but recently some variations of functional orthodontics have been rebranded and marketed in the US with misleading claims.
 For example, ALF (advanced lightwire functional) appliances, are bent wire appliances that employ low forces for long periods of time.
 Proponents claim, "they allow for a greater range of neurological regulation to occur, especially through the cranial nerves and the autonomic nervous system."
 Light gentle forces are certainly more biologically acceptible than strong forces, but forces from wires cannot regulate neurologic activity, and ALF appliances are mostly tooth straightening devices with a few functional effects.
 DNA, RNA, and Homeoblock appliances are traditional palate expansion appliances that are marketed as epigenetic; which is misleading, because there is no evidence that straightening the teeth or widening the palate in an adult will lead to straighter teeth or wider palates in their offspring.

 NON-DENTAL TREATMENT - Physicians and general dentists usually suggest a soft food diet, because the standard medical model for an acute injury is rest of the affected part, even though most TMJ disorders are not acute injuries but chronic conditions, which require rehabilitation rather than rest.
 Some physicians manage TMJ disorders by injecting the TMJs with steroids or platelet rich plasma or fibrin.
 Chiropractors and physical therapists rehabilitate muscles using various electrical and thermal modalities as well as exercises and stretches.
-Chiropractors make cervical adjustments which can improve mandibular posture until the old habitual bite drives the mandible back to the one location where all the teeth fit.
+Chiropractors make cervical adjustments which can improve mandibular posture, at least until the old habitual bite drives the mandible back to the one location where all the teeth fit.
 Myofascial release and forceful compression of trigger points can reduce muscle tightness.
 Applied kinesiology attempts to determine the ideal bite position by measuring postural muscle resistance.
 Massage can flush out capillary beds to improve resting circulation in muscles.
 Cranial and craniosacral treatments use light manual pressure to manipulate the skull and spine in order to free up blockages to cerebrospinal fluid circulation, as described in a separate file of the same name under the tab TREATMENTS.

 A SELF LIMITING CONDITION - Fortuntately, TMJ disorders are self-limiting problems because of natural adaptation.
 Longitudinal studies of tens of thousands of untreated patients have shown that their symptoms disappear over time, especially by middle age.
 Older people experience postural muscle tightness extending to the jaw muscles, difficulty chewing due to a misfit between their bite and their TMJs, or ear symptoms that persisted from earlier injuries; but they only sustain TMJ inflammation when maintained by extreme loss of vertical dimension (usually in dentures), a systemic arthritis that attacks their TMJs, or complications resulting from failure of a previous open TMJ surgery.